viamrobotics/docs/docs/services/data-capture.md

 ## Configuration

-To use the data capture service, the user must add this service to the robot's configuration, which is available through the robot's configuration tab.
+To use the data capture service, the user must add this service to the robot's configuration, which is available through the robot's configuration tab in the [Viam App (https://app.viam.com)](https://app.viam.com).

 The following configuration parameters are available to you: